DevExpress-Examples/xaf-custom-view-item-blazor/Readme.md

 7. Override the [BreakLinksToControls](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.Editors.ListEditor.BreakLinksToControls) method.
 In this method, unsubscribe from the component model’s **Click** event to release resources.

    **Custom View Item** - [./CS/MySolution.Module.Blazor/ButtonDetailViewItemBlazor.cs](./CS/MySolution.Module.Blazor/ButtonDetailViewItemBlazor.cs).

+   See the following help topic for more information: [How to: Use a Custom View Item to Add a Button to a Detail View](https://docs.devexpress.com/eXpressAppFramework/113653/ui-construction/view-items-and-property-editors/how-to-add-a-button-to-a-detail-view-using-custom-view-item)